avalokkumar/system-design/modules/rate-limiter/Readme.md

 In this example, we define a sliding window of fixed size MAX_WINDOW_SIZE to track the incoming requests.
 The requestTimes array is used to store the timestamps of the incoming requests.
 We also define a target latency TARGET_LATENCY in nanoseconds and a decay factor DECAY_FACTOR in nanoseconds.

 The `allowRequest` method is called for each incoming request.
 It first calculates the elapsed time since the oldest request in the window and the rate of incoming requests.
 Then, it calculates the current latency of the system and adjusts the window size based on the latency.
 If the latency is below the target latency, the window size is increased, and if the latency is above the target latency, the window size is decreased.
 Finally, the current request timestamp is stored in the `requestTimes` array, and the method returns `true` or `false` based on whether the request should be allowed or not, using a random probability based on the current rate.

+### Data Sharding and Caching

+> ###### Data sharding involves partitioning the rate limiter's data across multiple machines or nodes to distribute the load and increase its capacity.
+This means that instead of having all the rate limiter data stored in a single database, the data is divided into smaller pieces and stored on multiple servers.
+Each server is responsible for handling a subset of the data, which allows the rate limiter to handle more requests simultaneously.

+> ###### Caching can be used to store frequently accessed rate limiting data in memory to reduce the load on the database and improve the response time of the system.
+By caching the frequently accessed data, the rate limiter can quickly check if a user has exceeded their limit without having to query the database every time.
+This can significantly reduce the response time of the rate limiter and improve the overall performance of the system.

+### Rate limit by IP or by user

+Rate limiting can be done by either IP or by user, depending on the specific requirements of the system.

+* When rate limiting by IP, the system tracks the number of requests made by a particular IP address over a certain period of time, and if the number of requests exceeds a predefined limit, further requests from that IP are blocked for a period of time.

+* On the other hand, when rate limiting by user, the system tracks the number of requests made by a particular user account over a certain period of time, and if the number of requests exceeds a predefined limit, further requests from that user are blocked for a period of time.

+* Rate limiting by IP can be effective in preventing abuse from individual users who are making a large number of requests from a single IP address, such as through the use of automated scripts or bots.
+However, it may not be effective in preventing abuse from a large number of users who are making a smaller number of requests each, as each IP address may represent multiple users.

+* Rate limiting by user can be effective in preventing abuse from individual users who are making a large number of requests from a single user account, but it may be more complex to implement and may require additional infrastructure to track user accounts and their activity.